smithtp/smithtp.github.io/_pages/about.md

 # Latest News

-2020-09-14:
+2021-03-22:
-First COVID pre-print from the Pearse lab: ["Environment influences SARS-CoV-2 transmission in the absence of non-pharmaceutical interventions.](https://www.medrxiv.org/content/10.1101/2020.09.12.20193250v1)
+Second COVID pre-print out on the UK VOV: ["Environmental drivers of SARS-CoV-2 lineage B.1.1.7 transmission intensity."](https://www.medrxiv.org/content/10.1101/2021.03.09.21253242v2)

-We found that temperature and population density can have a significant impact on the transmission rate of COVID-19, but only when non-pharmaceutical policy interventions are not in place.
+We found that, similar to our work on COVID-19 transmission in the USA, transmission of the UK "Variant of Concern" (VOC; lineage B.1.1.7) was affected by temperature and population density when full "lockdown" was not in place.
-When measures are in place to restrict human movement, any effect of environment is much decreased.
+We also found a transmission advantage over other strains in warmer conditions - concerning for B.1.1.7's invasion of Europe through the spring and summer.